Testing your app on HoloLens

 - Distribute holograms horizontally rather than vertically.
 Forcing the user to spend extended periods of time looking up or down can lead to fatigue in the neck.

 Validate when your app has a different behavior with mouse and touch.
-This will identify inconsistencies and help with design decisions to make the experience more natural for users.
+Identifies inconsistencies and help with design decisions to make the experience more natural for users.
 For example, triggering an action based on hover.

 - Avoid using commands that sound similar.
-This can potentially trigger the incorrect command.
+Can potentially trigger the incorrect command.

 - Choose phonetically rich words when possible.
-This will minimize and/or avoid false activations.
+Minimizes and/or avoid false activations.

 Users can interact with your App through peripherals.
 Apps don't need to do anything special to take advantage of that capability, however there are a couple things worth checking.